Dimmu Borgir: Death Cult Armageddon and Stormblåst MMV period

-Despite the regular video play on MTV2 and Fuse that their follow-up album would receive, the band stated that they were not "commercially-oriented", and instead, they "simply wished to spread their message to more people".
-In 2003, Dimmu Borgir recorded Death Cult Armageddon.
-Death Cult Armageddon was recorded with the Prague Philharmonic Orchestra, conducted by Adam Klemens.
-All orchestrations were arranged by Gaute Storaas (who had previously worked with Dimmu Borgir on the album Puritanical Euphoric Misanthropia).
+Despite the regular video play on MTV2 and Fuse that their follow-up album received, the band stated that they were not "commercially-oriented", and "simply wished to spread their message to more people".
+In 2003, Dimmu Borgir recorded Death Cult Armageddon with the Prague Philharmonic Orchestra, conducted by Adam Klemens.
+All orchestrations were arranged by Gaute Storaas (who had worked with Dimmu Borgir on Puritanical Euphoric Misanthropia).
 In 2004, Dimmu Borgir performed on the mainstage at Ozzfest.

-In 2005, the band did a complete re-recording of the Stormblåst album, featuring Hellhammer of Mayhem fame as the session drummer.
-The album also featured a DVD with a live performance from the 2004 Ozzfest tour.
+In 2005, the band re-recorded Stormblåst, featuring Hellhammer of Mayhem as session drummer.
+The album featured a DVD with a live performance from the 2004 Ozzfest tour.

 In Sorte Diaboli period

 Dimmu Borgir's seventh studio album, In Sorte Diaboli, was released on 24 April 2007.
 A special edition version was released in a boxed case with a DVD, backward-printed lyrics, and a mirror.
 The album artwork was released on 14 February 2007 on a promotional webpage for the album.
-This album features once more the drumming of Hellhammer of Mayhem.
-Blomberg left the band in mid-tour in 2007 because of a neck injury that resulted in limited movement of his right arm.
-With the release of this album, Dimmu Borgir became the first black metal band with a number one album on the charts in their native country.
-In October 2008, they released their second live DVD set titled The Invaluable Darkness, which was based on several shows during the world tour supporting "In Sorte Diaboli".
+This album features drummer Hellhammer of Mayhem.
+Blomberg left the band mid-tour in 2007 because of a neck injury that limited movement on his right arm.
+With the release of this album, Dimmu Borgir became the first black metal band with a number one album on the charts in Norway.
+In October 2008, they released their second live DVD set, The Invaluable Darkness, based on several shows during the world tour supporting "In Sorte Diaboli".
 In 2008, the band played the UK festival Bloodstock.